firesim/firesim/docs/Building-a-FireSim-AFI.rst

 To start out, let's build a simple design, ``firesim-rocket-quadcore-no-nic-l2-llc4mb-ddr3``.
 This is a design that has four cores, no nic, and uses the 4MB LLC + DDR3 memory model.
-To do so, comment out all of the other build entries in ``deploy/config_build.ini``, besides the one we want..
+To do so, comment out all of the other build entries in ``deploy/config_build.ini``, besides the one we want.
 So, you should end up with something like this (a line beginning with a ``#`` is a comment):

 ::

    [builds]
    # this section references builds defined in config_build_recipes.ini
    # if you add a build here, it will be built when you run buildafi
    firesim-rocket-quadcore-no-nic-l2-llc4mb-ddr3

 Running a Build